What is an enhanced annuity?

 Not all annuity providers offer enhanced annuities, so you should always shop around as many providers as possible if you think you qualify for one.

 There are a number of enhanced annuities specialists, such as Just and Retirement Advantage (now part of Canada Life).

-Additionally, they are provided by mainstream firms such as Aviva, Legal & General, Scottish Widows and Hodge Lifetime.
+Additionally, they are provided by mainstream firms such as Aviva, Legal & General and Scottish Widows.